 - A.6.1 Active Surveillance.
 Using ACAS interrogations and subsequent replies to update or acquire an ACAS track. - A.6.2 Airborne Collision Avoidance System (ACAS).
 A family of airborne devices meeting specified TSO and RTCA requirements that function independently of the ground-based ATC system to provide collision avoidance information. - A.6.2.1 ACAS I. An ACAS providing only TAs to assist pilots in the visual acquisition of intruder traffic.
-Also known as TCAS I. - A.6.2.2 ACAS II.
+TCAS I is currently the only example of a developed ACAS I. - A.6.2.2 ACAS II.
 An ACAS that provides TAs and RAs, including vertical maneuvers that should or should not be performed to attain or maintain minimum safe vertical separation from a threat aircraft.
-Also known as TCAS II or ACAS Xa/Xo. - A.6.2.3 ACAS III (in development).
+TCAS II and ACAS Xa are currently the only examples of an ACAS II. - A.6.2.3 ACAS III (in development).
 An ACAS that provides TAs and RAs, including vertical and horizontal maneuvers that should or should not be performed to attain or maintain minimum safe separation from a threat aircraft. - A.6.3 ACAS II Maneuver Training.
 Part of flight training that includes the integration of ACAS II knowledge with the specific skills required to demonstrate satisfactory performance of a particular ACAS II procedure or maneuver, or series of procedures or maneuvers.